 Getting the most from the Itemized Deductions: A list of often overlooked itemized deductions that you may be eligible to use the next time you file.

-How to Prepare Tax Returns: Information on state and federal taxes, deductions and the filing process.
-Step-by-step instructions for filling out W-2 forms.
+File Your Own Taxes: Comprehensive information on state and federal taxes, deductions and the filing process.

-IRS e-file Using A Tax Professional (Internal Revenue Service): Questions and answers about filing your federal income tax return electronically using an authorized IRS e-file Provider.
+IRS e-file Using A Tax Professional (Internal Revenue Service): Information about filing your federal income tax return electronically using an authorized IRS e-file Provider.

 IRS Tax Guide For Students: A comprehensive resource to assist you in understanding your obligations as a tax payer.
 Includes information about tax forms, filing returns, and much more.